KrasnitzLab/RAIDS/README.md

 ## Citing ##

-If you use this package for a publication, we would ask you to cite the following:
+If you use the **RAIDS** package for a publication, we would ask you to cite the following:

 >  Pascal Belleau, Astrid Deschênes, David A. Tuveson, Alexander Krasnitz.
 Accurate and robust inference of genetic ancestry from cancer-derived molecular data across genomic platforms. bioRxiv 2022.02.01.478737; doi: https://doi.org/10.1101/2022.02.01.478737